UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 Talk to a CFP — free 15-min call

 Cross-border immigration tax is where the biggest dollar mistakes happen in year one.
 We help UK executives landing in Alberta document the s.
-128.1 step-up, stage share dispositions across the $250K inclusion threshold, and file the part-year T1 with T1135 correctly the first time.
+128.1 step-up, stage share dispositions across calendar years to smooth marginal-bracket exposure, and file the part-year T1 with T1135 correctly the first time.

 Profile at a glance